Sliver (song): "Sliver" single

-Most of the song's instruments were recorded by Jack Endino at Reciprocal Recording in Seattle, Washington on July 11, 1990, during a studio break by the Sub Pop band, TAD "We called Tad up and asked if we could come over and record the song," Cobain recalled in a Melody Maker interview with journalist Push in December 1990.
+The studio version of "Sliver" was recorded by Jack Endino at Reciprocal Recording in Seattle, Washington.
+Most of the instruments were recorded on July 11, 1990, during a studio break by the Sub Pop band, TAD "We called Tad up and asked if we could come over and record the song," Cobain recalled in a Melody Maker interview with journalist Push in December 1990.
 "We used their instruments while they sat around eating.
 But that's nothing new...the key to a successful album is to get the fuck out of the studio before you're sick of the songs."
 With Peters on drums, the band recorded the song's music in less than an hour.
 Two weeks later, on July 24, Cobain returned to the studio and recorded his vocals as well as an additional guitar with Endino, who then mixed the track.

 Cobain was pleased with the recording, telling Azerrad, "It has a massive naïveté to it.
 It was done so fast and raw and perfect that I don't think we could capture that again if we decided to rerecord it.
 It's just one of those recordings that happened and you can't try to reproduce it.

 Unlike most Nirvana songs, "Sliver" was recorded in the studio before it had ever been played live.
 Its live debut was on September 22, 1990, at the Motor Sports International Garage in Seattle, the only show that Peters ever played with the band.
 "Sliver" also represents Peters' only appearance on a Nirvana studio recording.
 Cobain was happy with the time Peters spent with Nirvana, telling Azerrad, "The chemistry was definitely there...We could have ended up writing some really good songs together."
 As Nirvana bassist Krist Novoselic explained, however, "If Dan were to have joined our band it would've been certain that Mudhoney was finished, and we didn't want to be responsible for that."

 Post-"Sliver" single

-In December 1992, a live version of "Sliver," recorded at Del Mar Fairgrounds in Del Mar, California on December 28, 1991, was released as a b-side on the fourth and final Nevermind single, for the song, "In Bloom."
+In December 1992, a live version of "Sliver," recorded at Del Mar Fairgrounds in Del Mar, California, on December 28, 1991, was released as a B-side on the fourth and final Nevermind single, "In Bloom."

 The same month, the studio version of "Sliver" appeared on Incesticide, a rarities compilation released in the wake of the surprising success of the band's major label debut, Nevermind.
 A music video was filmed for the song in March 1993 and first aired in May 1993.
 It was the only music video released from the album.

-The final live performance of "Sliver" was at Nirvana's last concert, at Terminal Einz in Munich, Germany on March 1, 1994.
+The final live performance of "Sliver" was at Nirvana's last concert, at Terminal Eins in Munich, Germany, on March 1, 1994.